Build an awesome memory hunting and digging for diamonds at Crater of Diamonds State Park, an adventure for the entire family.

 We paid our entrance fee, and walked out and down the ramp to the area that you can either rent equipment or proceed to the diamond mine.

 There was also a surprisingly wonderful-looking swimming pool with a slide and waterfalls just to the right of where we were going.

 Diamond hunting equipment to bring or rent

 Whatever you decide to bring, at the very least, bring lots of water and apply sunscreen if you come in the summer.

 We didn’t plan for this trip in advance by packing shovels and buckets, so we rented them.

 Had we planned in advance, we would have just rented the screens and brought everything else.

 We rented the Deluxe Pack which included three sifters/screens, a bucket and an Army shovel.

-The shovel can turn from a shovel to a pick axe easily.
-They are the perfect size.
-All of this was enough for our family of four.
+The shovel can turn from a shovel to a pick ax easily.

 They also offered a basic kit which included two sifters, a shovel, and a bucket.